So you developed a course project which you need to host somewhere so that everyone can access it.

 Git clone the repository you pushed on Github/Bitbucket.
 You can use my project repository.
 We will use references from this repository in the rest of the article.

 This will create the

 hellow-world-django directory with project files in your current working directory.

-In our article Building Django App in less than 5 minutes, we discussed how to install and create the virtual environment.
-Please follow same steps here to create virtual environment with python 3.
-Lets say name of virtual environment created is virtenv.
+In our article Building Django App in less than 5 minutes, we discussed how to install and create a virtual environment.
+Please follow the same steps here to create a virtual environment with Python 3.
+Let's say the name of the virtual environment created is virtenv.